 We have recognised wasteful behaviours, saved money and reduced carbon emissions.

 We hope to increase the number of labs which have achieved Bronze accreditation and keep working our way towards Gold.

 — Fabienne Pradaux-Caggiano, Technical Supervisor, Science Technical Services

 LEAF has been easy to implement within the MC2 labs and has provided a good opportunity to assess sustainability issues within our instrument rooms.

 It’s already spurred us on to make a few simple changes which will have a positive environmental impact, changes which we probably wouldn’t have made without the LEAF programme.

 — John Lowe, Senior NMR Spectroscopist, Material and Chemical Characterisation Facility (MC2)

 LEAF has been piloted at the University of Bath since October 2021 and we are pleased that currently:

-- 5 labs have already been awarded Bronze accreditation
+- 38 labs have been awarded Bronze accreditation